 Benefits:

-• Protein-rich: Legumes and beans are a good source of plant-based protein, which is necessary for the development and repair of muscles.
+- Protein-rich: Legumes and beans are a good source of plant-based protein, which is necessary for muscle health.

 Usage: